Psychological harassment at work

 Alert the Social Committee and the staff representatives

-- the staff representatives (they will be able to help you with all your procedures)
+• Staff representatives (they will be able to help you in all your steps),

-- or the social committee.
-The Social Committee has a right of alert which enables it to warn the administration of any case of psychological harassment.
+• The Social Committee.
+This committee has a right of alert which allows it to warn the administration of any case of psychological harassment.

 The role of the mediator is to try to reconcile the parties.
 He submits written proposals to them to put an end to the harassment: a change of position for the perpetrator, for example.